hl7au/au-fhir-base/pages/_includes/au-healthcareservice-intro.md

 #### Usage Notes
 HPI-O is used as an identifier in this profile to support the case where network HPI-Os are issued for sub-organisations, departments, or other logical divisions acting as specific healthcare services.
 This is useful in the absence of any specific national identifier for healthcare service entities.

+HealthcareService.telecom does not allow for a purpose or a reason for which a contact can be reach.
+To indicate the purpose, a profile of [ContactPoint](http://hl7.org/fhir/R4/datatypes.html#ContactPoint.html) that references [Contact Purpose](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-contact-purpose.html) extension should be created, and applied to HealthcareService.telecom.

 #### Extensions
 No extensions are used in this profile.